RollerCoaster Tycoon 3: Subsequent lawsuits and Complete Edition

-The original series' creator Chris Sawyer sued Atari in 2005 for allegedly breaching the terms of a licensing agreement by not allowing auditors access to accounts from 1999 to 2001, during which he claimed he was owed US$4.8 million.
+The original series' creator Chris Sawyer sued Atari SA in 2005 for allegedly breaching the terms of a licensing agreement by not allowing auditors access to accounts from 1999 to 2001, during which he claimed he was owed US$4.8 million.
 Atari counter-claimed in 2007 by claiming that Sawyer broke an agreement by signing a license-agreement with developer Frontier Developments, allowing them to create a demo for console platforms based on assets and mechanics from RollerCoaster Tycoon 3.
 It was claimed by Atari that this induced Frontier to breach its contractual obligations to Atari by allowing Frontier to market and/or elicit funding for Thrillville through this demo.
 According to Atari, without this demo, Frontier would not have been able to create Thrillville independently from Atari.
 The lawsuit ended with an out of court settlement.

 Frontier later sued Atari in January 2017 for underpaid royalties for RollerCoaster Tycoon.
 When Atari filed for bankruptcy in 2013, Frontier modified its contract for how future royalties would be paid.
 Atari has paid Frontier $1.17 million to date for RollerCoaster Tycoon 3, but Frontier observed from Steam Spy that sales of RollerCoaster Tycoon 3 were much larger than Atari claimed, and under the new contract, Frontier would be owed an additional $2.2 million.
 Frontier sought to have rights to audit Atari's records and claim the additional royalties it is owed.
 Frontier's Chief Operating Officer David Walsh confirmed the report in statements to Eurogamer and GameSpot, stating that they had previously attempted to resolve the issue without legal action since April 2016.
 Later in May 2018, the game was pulled from both Steam and GOG due to "expiring rights".